Noordeloos/OSML-IoT-WNS/README.md

 Install Node-RED
 If you have the full pixel version of Raspbian Jessie running, Node-RED is already pre-installed and you don't need to install it.
 You may need to update it, however.
-From your secure shell, use this command to update Node-RED. sudo apt-get install nodered
+From your secure shell, use this command to update Node-RED. update-nodejs-and-nodered
-Follow the instructions here https://nodered.org/docs/getting-started/upgradingfor upgrading npm to version 2.x.
+Follow the instructions here https://nodered.org/docs/hardware/raspberrypi for upgrading Node-RED and npm to version.
 Once you have the latest npm version, download the node-red dashboard like this: cd ~/.node-red npm install node-red-dashboard
 Use this command to stop Node-RED: